AngelQuach/Transaction-App-CPlusPlus/README.md

 What is this program?
 - This program simulates a transaction-tracking app.
-- This program reads statistics from a specific file and store information about user's transactions.
+- This program reads statistics from a specific file and creates Transaction objects to store information about user's transactions.
 - This program also calculates the acb, acb per share and cgl.
 - In the end, this programs presents all the information by printing it all out in a table in the console.